Syrian rebels say they seize base on Damascus outskirts

 De Maiziere said Berlin would study a Turkish request "with solidarity" and if Germany sent Patriot missiles to the Turkish border, German soldiers would accompany them.

-In Ankara, President Abdullah Gul told a press conference that Turkey was concerned about chemical weapons in Syria.
+President Abdullah Gul told a press conference that Turkey was concerned about Soviet-era chemical weapons in Syria.

-"Unfortunately there are some chemical weapons and launchers in Syria from the Soviet era," he said.
-"In this context, there will always be contingency planning in a NATO country neighbouring Syria."
+"In this context, there will always be contingency planning in a NATO country neighbouring Syria," he said.

-NATO has deployed Patriot surface-to-air missiles to Turkey twice before, once in 1991 and then in 2003, during both Gulf Wars.
-Those missiles were provided by the Netherlands.
+NATO has deployed Patriot surface-to-air missiles to Turkey twice before, in 1991 and 2003, during both Gulf Wars.

 Any NATO-supplied missiles would not be for creating a no-fly zone in Syria and, although Turkey could count on "allied solidarity", the missiles would be purely for defence, NATO Secretary General Anders Fogh Rasmussen said in Brussels.

-Syrian rebels, despite seizing swathes of land, are almost defenceless against Syria's air force and have called for an internationally enforced no-fly zone, a measure that helped Libyan rebels overthrow their long-term leader last year.
+Syrian rebels, despite seizing swathes of land, are almost defenceless against Syria's air force and have called for an internationally enforced no-fly zone, a measure that helped Libyan rebels overthrow Muammar Gaddafi last year.